cyberrangecz/frontend-theme/README.md

     - `error`
 - Available shades are: `0, 10, 20, 25, 30, 35, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100`

-Assets are available in `"@cyberrangecz-platform/theme/assets`.

 In case you want more fine-grained control, you can use individual files from the theme package:

 ```
 projects/frontend-theme/theming/
-├── apply-theme.scss                -> imports all theme files
+├── apply-theme.scss                -> imports all theme files and applies the theme
 ├── definitions
 │    ├── theme-definition.scss      -> contains $theme and $typography-theme variables
 │    └── variables.scss             -> upon import, defines all theme variables